Work with Universal Actions for Adaptive Cards

 - Backward compatibility

-Quick start guide to leverage Universal Actions for Adaptive Cards in Teams
+Quick start guide to use Universal Actions for Adaptive Cards in Teams

 Replace all instances of

 refreshclause to your Adaptive Card, if you want to use the automatic refresh model or if your scenario requires User Specific Views.

 userIdsproperty to identify, which users get automatic updates.

 Use the invoke request's context to respond back with cards that are created for a user.

 Whenever your bot returns a new card as a result of processing an